kishanbindal/kishanbindal/README.md

 - 👀 I’m interested in DataScience and AI (in the field of computer vision and predictive analysis)
 - 🌱 I’m currently learning Data Visualisation tools that Python has on offer
 - 💪 I'm currently working on a store management application for my friends clothing store using Angular and Django.
-- ❤ A dream job would be working at SpaceX or Mercedes Benz, specifically on autonomous tech.
 - 📫 Reach out to me on my email Id: Kishan Bindal

 <!---